jgmalcolm/jgmalcolm.github.io/_posts/2014-04-30-what-drugs-are-you-on.md

 Any tips you use?

-For some levity, see [How a first year takes a history](http://www.youtube.com/watch?v=zxEUOzJnSJU).
+For some levity, watch [how to get a thorough history](http://www.youtube.com/watch?v=Ed99IkTKtPY).

 {% include disclaimer.html %}